-MCTC holds orientation sessions for new students so you can learn useful information and connect with the MCTC community.
+MCTC holds orientation to help you connect with the MCTC community and learn more about earning your degree.
 It is at orientation that you will meet with your academic advisor to create a plan and register for your first semester of classes.

 Through participation in orientation, we also hope you build connections and a sense of belonging at MCTC.
 The College offers a number of resources and student life opportunities for you to work as part of a team, build leadership skills and have fun.